 For many years scientists and other unenlightened people sneered and scoffed at the idea of transmutation, but with the discovery of nuclear fission in the last century, science was finally able to transmute a minute quantity of mercury into gold by subjecting it to nuclear bombardment.
 More recently, some scientists claim to have succeeded in not only making gold, but transmuting many other elements too, such as calcium, copper, zinc and iron, using various nuclear technologies, including "cold fusion", but these continuing experiments, interesting though they are, would take us too far away from our present aim, which is to discover the sacred keys of alchemy that unlock the doors of Divine Wisdom, as opposed to material knowledge.

 In spite of all this the matter of transmutation is comparatively simple and depends mainly on a flux producing immense heat, and the three ingredients needed to make this flux are so common in nature that it is surprising that modern science has not discovered them before.
-Perhaps this is just as well, as the manufacture of gold in large quantities would create a world disaster besides which the present financial meltdowns would seem like a mild hiccup, especially if the secret fell into the hands of the unscrupulous.
+Perhaps this is just as well, as the manufacture of gold in large quantities would create a world disaster besides which the financial meltdowns of this and the previous century would seem like a mild hiccup, especially if the secret fell into the hands of the unscrupulous.
 That the financial powers in the world have recognised this danger is proved by the many stringent laws controlling the sale of gold all over the world.
 Even if one produced gold alchemically, having first discovered the secret, it would be extremely difficult to put any appreciable amounts into circulation.
-Many swindlers have pretended to have this secret over the centuries, and for all we know, still do, and have employed the most cunning devices to trap the unwary and the "get rich quick" enthusiasts.
+Many swindlers have pretended to have this secret over the centuries, and for all we know, still do, and have employed the most cunning devices to trap the unwary.

 The Philosopher's Stone